-In 2022, VMware launched the capability to run vSphere on DPUs, which allows vSphere to offload networking and NSX services to a DPU like NVIDIA BlueField.
+VMware vSphere has the capability to run on DPUs, which allows it to offload networking and NSX services to a DPU like NVIDIA BlueField.
 In a previous VROOM blog post, we discussed the advantages of using NVIDIA’s BlueField DPU with VMware vSphere 8.
 In this iteration, we take a closer look at offloading security tasks to the DPU.

-A new technical white paper was published as a result of joint testing between BWI GmbH, VMware and NVIDIA showing how offloading security features such as distributed firewalling to the DPU improves network performance for highly secure environments, including those requiring hundreds or thousands of firewall rules.
-Our results show that we can achieve close to line rate network throughput when using an NVIDIA BlueField-2 DPU with vSphere to accelerate networking and firewall functions, even in the presence of thousands of firewall rules.
+In a technical white paper, BWI GmbH, VMware, and NVIDIA jointly tested how offloading security features like distributed firewalling to the DPU enhances network performance in highly secure environments, even those with hundreds or thousands of firewall rules.
+Our results show that we can achieve close to line-rate network throughput when using an NVIDIA BlueField-2 DPU with vSphere to accelerate networking and firewall functions, even in the presence of thousands of firewall rules.

-We show how the fully-accelerated DPU mode almost completely frees up the CPU cores on the host from network and firewall tasks.
-This will enable these cores to process applications in isolation for maximum performance, without much interference from sharing the CPU resources with other tasks.
-We also test with a high CPU load on the host platform to show how that does not influence the performance of the DPU, still delivering close to line-rate network throughput in accelerated mode.
+We show how the fully accelerated DPU mode almost completely frees up the CPU cores on the host from network and firewall tasks.
+This will enable these cores to process applications in isolation for maximum performance without much interference from sharing the CPU resources with other tasks.
+We also conduct tests with a high CPU load on the host platform to demonstrate how it does not impact the DPU’s performance while still maintaining close to line-rate network throughput in the accelerated mode.

 Enterprise cloud deployments require virtualization and flexibility with high levels of granular security and performance.
 This paper shows how using VMware vSphere with NSX and the NVIDIA DPU delivers network microsegmentation with thousands of firewall rules, all without slowing down network throughput or consuming too much of the host CPU resources for security tasks.